projecte-aina/Plume/README.md

 In recent years, Large Language Models (LLMs) have demonstrated exceptional proficiency across a broad spectrum of Natural Language Processing (NLP) tasks, including Machine Translation.
 However, previous methodologies predominantly relied on iterative processes such as instruction fine-tuning or continual pre-training, leaving unexplored the challenges of training LLMs solely on parallel data.
 In this work, we introduce Parlam (PARallel LAnguage Model), a collection of three 2B LLMs featuring varying vocabulary sizes (32k, 128k, and 256k) trained exclusively on  Catalan-centric parallel examples.
 These models perform comparable to previous encoder-decoder architectures on 16 supervised translation directions and 56 zero-shot ones.
 Utilizing this set of models, we conduct a thorough investigation into the translation capabilities of LLMs, probing their performance, the impact of the different elements of the prompt, and their cross-lingual representation space.

 ## Models Description

+Plume is the first LLM trained for Neural Machine Translation with only parallel Catalan-Centric data from scratch.
+It is a language model with the same architecture as Gemma 2B.
+The model is trained for general translation tasks at sentence level.
+Information about training, architecture and interpretability of the model are described in the paper.

+- **Developed by:** Machine Translation Unit at the Barcelona Supercomputing Center (BSC).
+- **Languages:** Spanish, French, Italian, Portuguese, Galician, German, English, and Basque.
+- **License:** Apache License, Version 2.0

 ## Running the models